-In modern business media, we often see and hear the term ‘data driven business’, and for good reason.
+In modern business media, we often see and hear the term ‘data-driven business’, and for good reason.
 Companies that collect and analyze data in all aspects of their business quickly identify opportunities for improvement.
-Use of data analytics helps businesses trim operating costs, improve service delivery and product management, streamline order processing and logistics, and boost advertising effectiveness.
-All of these process improvements lead to increased demand and increased profit margins, and they free resources to help meet demand growth.
+The use of data analytics helps businesses trim operating costs, improve service delivery and product management, streamline order processing and logistics, and boost advertising effectiveness.
+All of these process improvements lead to increased demand and increased profit margins, and free resources to help meet demand growth.

 The remainder of this article highlights some key ways that data analytics can help us improve our business workflow and profits.
 We will show you data collection and analysis can inform your business and drive your distribution business growth.

 Which aspects of business and operational workflow contribute to the operating costs of a distribution business?
 Answer: Every one of them contributes to cost, not only individually, but also in relation to the overall workflow.
 Each element of the production and distribution business discussed below provides an opportunity to trim operating costs, thereby increasing profits.